Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Setting Up Webhooks

 Webhooks are critical.
-They notify your application when events happen in Stripe, successful payments, failed charges, subscription cancellations initiated from the Stripe dashboard, and more.
+They notify your application when events happen in Stripe: successful payments, failed charges, subscription cancellations initiated from the Stripe dashboard, and more.

 Without webhooks, your application won't know about these events, leading to out-of-sync data.